 Worlds where true nanoscale swarms were partly or wholly responsible for the destruction of a planetary biosphere include Bourgatov, Meerlinda (a xenoswarm) and Swallowflight.

 However named, the threat of such events is very real, however, and for this reason surviving groups during the Solsys Dark Ages made very limited use of nanotech involving replicators.
 When the Dark Ages had ended the First Federation tightly regulated the use of nanotech, making it illegal for private citizens to own unregulated replicators.
 This only deepened the monopoly the megacorps and hyperturings had over nanotech, as well as the danger of unreliable pirate nano.
-Replicators were not made widely available until the late Empires period and in many areas not until the second Federation era.
+Replicators were not made widely available until the late Consolidation Age and in many areas not until the Integration.
 Even today there are many polities that ban unregulated nanotech for fear of a nanoswarm event.

 Replication - Text by M. Alan Kazlev The basic process of reproduction for information, whether biological, alife, nanological, memetic, or other; and the means by which genetic or instructional information is propagated.